Vankiru/reports/README.md

 ## Roadmap

-[x] Introduce and implenet the reports structure
+- [x] Introduce and implenet the reports structure.
-[ ] Validate the report to make sure that its structure, references and formats are valid and do not conflict with each other.
+- [ ] Implement report validation to make sure that its structure, references and formats are valid and do not conflict with each other.
-[ ] Introduce an API for create and registering a report renderer.
+- [ ] Introduce an API for creating and registering a report renderer.
-[ ] Implement a CSV renderer.
+- [ ] Implement a CSV renderer.
-[ ] Implement an Excel renderer.
+- [ ] Implement an Excel renderer.

 ## Syntax